<img alt="" src="https://secure.hall3hook.com/198371.png" style="display:none;">

 What is GASB 87?

-GASB 87 is a statement that was issued by the GASB that requires the recognition of all an entity’s lease assets and liabilities that exceed 12 months in length.
-These assets and liabilities must now be recorded as liabilities and right-of-use assets on financial statements.
+GASB 87 is a statement issued by the GASB that requires the recognition of all an entity’s lease assets and liabilities that exceed 12 months in length.
+These assets and liabilities must now be recorded as lease liabilities and lease assets on financial statements.

 Furthermore, GASB 87 expands the breadth of the leases that have to be accounted for in a way similar to how capital leases were previously documented.
 However, the title and concept of a “capital lease” has now been eliminated and replaced with the idea that all leases are recognized purely by the fact that they are financings of the right to use an asset.